celery/celery/docs/getting-started/brokers/mongodb.rst

 .. admonition:: Experimental Status

-    The SQS transport is in need of improvements in many areas and there are several open bugs.
+    The MongoDB transport is in need of improvements in many areas and there are several open bugs.
 Sadly we don't have the resources or funds required to improve the situation, so we're looking for contributors and partners willing to help.